bijib06/buba-remindme/README.md

 > If you have any questions regarding this challenge, please don't hesitate to open an issue in this repository.

 *** Forked and modified from: https://github.com/riandyrn/remindme-laravel ***

+## Solution

+I used another Laravel application to as the frontend, to consume the RemindMe API.
+I was having dependency issues up till this afternoon with the Node and NPM.
+I didn't use containerization since its not part of the instructions.
+So I created a laravel app to connect and consume it.

+The API runs on port 8000 and the laravel frontend app on port 8080 or any available port.

+I defined a seeder for the two users.
+You can seed the database after starting the server with *** php artisan db:seed ***

+I have a scheduler that checks the database for reminders whose remind time is due and push an email to a queue.
+So you need to start both the default queue and the scheduler.

+*** php artisan queue:work ***

+*** php artisan schedule:run ***